MPhil/PhD

 MPhil/PhD Advanced Practices

-This program will provide you with an opportunity for your own work to engage with the widening horizons of new practices.
+This programme will provide you with an opportunity for your own work to engage with the widening horizons of new practices.
 It will also enable you to invent methodologies, reframe urgencies, and reimagine the contexts for work.